 The Fit.
 Make sure your outfits fit you and your body.
-There’s is nothing more annoying then having to keep pulling an oversized sleeve back onto your shoulder, or pulling down the dress that’s too short when moving for the camera.
+There is nothing more annoying than having to keep pulling an oversized sleeve back onto your shoulder, or pulling down the dress that’s too short when moving for the camera.
 Test them out first, try them on, strike some posses and see what happens.

 The Color.
 Solid colors and minimal patterns tend to photograph best.
 This allows YOU to be the focal point.
 Make sure your color choice also pairs well with your school colors and by this I mean your cap, sash and gown.

 Consider working with a stylist.
 A stylist will work with you to develop a look by either pulling from your existing wardrobe or will take care of any necessary shopping.
 They will coordinate outfits and accessories, making sure you look your absolute best.

 After you have scheduled your session, treat yo’self!
 Schedule a mani and pedi, get your brows cleaned up, hit the barber, have your hair did a few days before your shoot.
 This is a special time, enjoy the journey!

 Being cleaned up, well groomed and manicured will not only make you feel your best, but will also photograph better.
 No one wants to see that 3 week old polish cracking and you sure don’t want to everyone to know your true root color.

 If you decide to have a facial treatment before your session, be sure to let your esthetician know your photo shoot date to prevent any unwanted reactions.